 How do students know if my thesis is strong?

-If you have much time available to you to get some feedback, try to get it from your teacher or some writing centres.
+If you have much time available to you to get some feedback, try to get it from your teacher or some writing centers.
 They are the only sources that you can use to get accurate reviews on your work.
-You can do your own thesis evaluation if the deadline to submit your work is of nearby and you can’t run elsewhere to get reviews.
+You can do your own thesis evaluation if the deadline to submit your work is nearby and you can’t run elsewhere to get reviews.